• Skip to main content

 Place the blanched orange slices in iced water

 Step 5: Make a simple sugar syrup by combining a cup of water with a half cup of sugar in a saucepan.
 Bring the mixture to a boil.
 Stir occasionally to make sure the sugar dissolves.
-The second the syrup is boiling, reduce the heat to low.
+Once the syrup is boiling, reduce the heat to low.

 Cook the orange slices in sugar syrup